2020 Requests for Proposals

-The investigators of Memorial Sloan Kettering Cancer Center are invited to submit research applications for support from the Center for Epigenetics Research (CER).
-The goal of CER is to support highly creative and innovative research in epigenetics at MSKCC.
-CER will award support for projects that have the potential to lead to significant scientific breakthroughs in epigenetics research.
-As a highly flexible source of funding promoting feasibility studies and innovative collaborations, the CER Research Grants will be awarded on a competitive basis with support provided for up to two years, contingent on a satisfactory review of progress following the first year.
+The investigators of Memorial Sloan Kettering Cancer Center have been invited to submit competitive research applications for support from the CER.
+The goal is to support highly creative and innovative research in epigenetics at MSKCC, and especially projects that have the potential to lead to significant scientific breakthroughs in epigenetics research.

 Two types of research projects will be funded:

-- Pilot Project Grants (pre-RO1): Awards up to a total of $75,000.
-These awards will serve to provide seed money for pilot and feasibility studies, in which epigenetics is a main component, with the resulting data serving as a basis for grant applications to outside agencies.
+Pilot Project Grants (1 year support): These awards serve to provide seed money for pilot and feasibility studies, in which epigenetics is a main component, with the resulting data serving as a basis for grant applications to outside agencies.

-- Project Collaborative Grants: Awards up to $200,000 per year for two years.
-These awards require the collaboration between at least two MSK laboratories.
-Successful proposals will use multidisciplinary approaches to obtain mechanistic insights into the role of epigenetic regulation in cellular processes, cell proliferation, differentiation, development and cancer.
+Project Collaborative Grants (2 years support): These awards require the collaboration between at least two MSK laboratories.
+Successful proposals use multidisciplinary approaches to obtain mechanistic insights into the role of epigenetic regulation in cellular processes, cell proliferation, differentiation, development and cancer.